On the third Sunday in June, families across North America will be celebrating Father’s Day.

 Here’s what you’re going to want to look at to get ready for Father’s Day:

 Father’s Day planning begins with your menu.
 What dining options will you be offering guests?
-Consider some special offers, like seasonal dishes, a prix fixe menu, or a buffet.
+Consider whipping up some Father’s Day specials, like seasonal dishes, a prix fixe menu, or takeout meal kits.

-Plan your Father’s Day menu several weeks in advance so you can prepare recipes and inventory.
+Plan your Father’s Day menu several weeks in advance so you can perfect recipes and ensure you have enough inventory.
 Check out our 17 Father’s Day restaurant specials below for ideas for how to amp up your menu for the special day.

 Once you know what’s on the menu for Father’s Day, it’s time to build your marketing plan around it.
 Spread the word!

-We recommend starting Father’s Day promotions right after Mother’s Day (May 12).
-This gives you about a month to create collateral (like graphics and flyers for the campaign), spread the word on social media, and take reservations.
+We recommend starting Father’s Day promotions right after you’ve wrapped up your Mother’s Day restaurant promotions.
+This gives you about a month to create collateral (like graphics and flyers for the campaign), spread the word on social media, and take online restaurant reservations.

-If your restaurant doesn’t typically accept reservations, consider making an exception for Father’s Day.
+If your restaurant doesn’t typically accept reservations, consider making an exception for Father’s Day – especially if you have a lot of Father’s Day restaurant ideas in the works.
 Reservations will help you forecast your labor needs.

-You’ll also want to give your front-of-house staff special training in preparation for the holiday.
-Emphasize hospitality principles to ensure that guests are happy, even if your restaurant is crowded.
+You’ll also want to give your front-of-house staff (especially any new hires) special training in preparation for the holiday.
+Emphasize hospitality principles to ensure that guests are happy, while also maximizing sales through techniques like upselling and cross-selling.

 Does your restaurant have the equipment it needs to handle the Father’s Day rush?

-Arming staff with the right tools helps them deliver the best guest experience.
+Arming staff with the right tools helps them deliver the best guest experience – whether it’s on-premise or off-premise.
 Find out what extras you’ll need, whether it’s more silverware or audio equipment for live entertainment.

 You’ll also want to check with your POS provider if there are seasonal upgrades available.
 Big holidays mean things will be moving fast.
 Ensuring you and your team have enough iPad terminals running to stay on top of orders, inventory, and payments can make or break the guest experience.